 1 Part: Part II- Business

 Click here for the current schedule and to register online.
 The schedule of classes comes out in our catalog which is mailed twice a year (January and July) to students who have made an inquiry or registered within the last 6 months.
 However, the most up-to-date scheduling information can be found on the program webpage.
 We will also email you reminders of the upcoming schedule if you have provided us with an email address.

 Registration and Tuition

-Students should register for classes at least one week prior to the start of classes to insure enough time for you to get your confirmation and Zoom link information.
+Students should register for classes at least one week prior to the start of classes to insure enough time for you to get your confirmation, study materials and Zoom link information.
 However, you can register up until the day of class.
 Please note that some of our classes do close out and some of our classes do cancel, so you may be taking a chance of not getting into the course of your choice by waiting.

 Click here to register online.
 Phone in registration is available by calling 516-323-3550 with your MasterCard, Discover or Visa.
-Confirmation of your registration and classroom assignments will be mailed or emailed to you upon receipt of your registration.
+Confirmation of your registration and Zoom link will be emailed to you upon receipt of your registration.

 All Three Parts: $1,499